 Form 56.
 If you are appointed to act in a fiduciary capacity for another, you must file a written notice with the IRS stating this.
-Form 56, Notice Concerning Fiduciary Relationship, can be used for this purpose.
+Form 56, Notice Concerning Fiduciary Relationship, is used for this purpose.
 The instructions and other requirements are given on the back of the form.

 File Form 56 as soon as all the necessary information (including the EIN) is available.
-It notifies the IRS that you, as the fiduciary, are assuming the powers, rights, duties, and privileges of the decedent, and allows the IRS to mail to you all tax notices concerning the person (or estate) you represent.
+It notifies the IRS that you, as the fiduciary, are assuming the powers, rights, duties, and privileges of the decedent.
 The notice remains in effect until you notify the IRS (by filing another Form 56) that your fiduciary relationship with the estate has terminated.